 These resources offer more helpful tips specific to COPD challenges during the COVID-19 pandemic:

 - The American Lung Association

 - Living with COPD

 For high quality in-home care for those with COPD or other chronic conditions, get in touch with CareWorks Health Services, the home care Seal Beach and surrounding area families trust.
 Our staff are fully trained and knowledgeable in providing individualized care to help make life safer and much more enjoyable.
-Reach out to us any time at (949) 859-4700 to learn more about our top-rated home care in Seal Beach and the surrounding communities.
+Reach out to us any time at (949) 859-4700 to learn more about our top-rated respite care Newport Beach and the surrounding communities.